william81fr/cb-tuto-bio/README.md

 The CB public profile can be found by searching for your nickname in the search on CB.
 This is the only one where changes matter.

 The CB profile editor can be found by clicking your nickname in the upper right corner, then "My Profile" in the new drop-down menu, then "Edit your bio" at the top of your bio.
-CB may show the actual changes here but be careful about two things: this is not a preview (changes are always final), and what it looks like here may be slightly different on the public profile.
-Be sure to refresh the public profile often.

 In the box called "About Me", copy-paste the following code:
 ```html
 <h1>about me test1</h1>
 ```

+This is a simple HTML tag for a level-1 title.

 Likewise, in the box called "Wish Lists", copy-paste the following code:
 ```html